 Open adoptions have been shown to be beneficial for both birth and adoptive parents, but most of all, for adoptees.
 For this reason and more, American Adoptions recommends open adoptions whenever situations allow.

 Through an open adoption in Minnesota, birth and adoptive families are able to remain in touch throughout the adoptee’s life and are able to share whatever type of post-adoption relationship.
 For most, this means direct contact through phone calls, emails, texts and in-person visits.
 American Adoptions will educate you for and support you through your open adoption relationship with a prospective birth mother.

-Ready to learn more about how to adopt a baby in Minnesota?
+Ready to learn more about how to adopt a baby in Minnesota with American Adoptions?
 Call 1-800-ADOPTION or request free Minnesota adoption information online now to begin your MN adoption journey.